Young activists won a landmark state climate trial. Now they're challenging Trump's orders

 During a two-day hearing starting Tuesday in Missoula, Montana, the activists and their experts plan to describe Trump’s actions to boost drilling and mining and discourage renewable energy as a growing danger to children and the planet.
 They say the Republican's stoking of global warming violates their constitutional rights.

-A victory for the activists would have much broader implications than their 2023 win, where a state court faulted officials for permitting oil, gas and coal projects without regard for global warming.
+A victory for the activists would have far broader implications than their 2023 win, where a state court faulted officials for permitting oil, gas and coal projects without regard for global warming.

 But legal experts say the young activists and their lawyers from the environmental group Our Children’s Trust face longer odds in federal court.
 The Montana case hinged on a provision in the state constitution declaring people have a “right to a clean and healthful environment.”
 That language is absent from the U.S. Constitution.